Research Group

 Xiangliu Tu

 Xiangliu Tu is a Ph.D. student in the Bradley Department of Electrical and Computer Engineering at Virginia Tech.
 She received her B.E. degree in Electronic and Information Engineering from Xidian University, China, in 2020, where she was ranked third in the gifted class of the School of Electronic Engineering and was awarded a National Scholarship.
 Her current research interests include wireless communications and stochastic geometry.
+(LinkedIn)

 Group Alumni